-I was working on a video on the physics of the Faraday cage and it became clear that not only do you need to talk about electric fields to explain the cage but that Faraday had actually created the idea of electric fields for that very purpose in 1837.
+I was working on a video on the physics of the Faraday cage and it became clear that not only do you need to talk about magnetic fields to explain the cage but that Faraday had actually created the idea of electric fields for that very purpose in 1837.
 Now I had known that Faraday had created the idea of magnetic fields which he called “lines of magnetic force” in 1831, and I knew that Faraday had added lines of electric force before 1846 when he admitted to the wild idea that maybe the light was a vibration of these lines, but I didn’t know the details of his creation of electric fields.

 I would like to begin on July 4, 1831.
-That was the momentous day when 39-year-old Michael Faraday quit his job attempting to manufacture high-quality lenses for the British government.
+That was the momentous day when 39-year-old Michael Faraday quit his job attempting to manufacture high quality lenses for the British government.
 He had worked on it for 10 years and felt that his only results were his own “nervous headaches and weakness.”
 We now think that quitting saved his life as Faraday was actually being poisoned by the heavy metals in the glass which caused severe health problems for Faraday for the rest of his life (glassmakers typically died in their 30s in the 1800s).
 Faraday didn’t know about all of that.
-Instead, Faraday was motivated to fulfill his lifelong desire to make contributions to science for science’s sake.
+Instead, Faraday was motivated to fulfill his lifelong desire to make contributions in science for science’s sake.

-8 weeks later, on August 29, 1831, Faraday started a new section in his laboratory notebook with the hopeful title of “Experiments on the Production of Electricity from Magnetism.”
-After all, Faraday’s friend André-Marie Ampère had demonstrated that current-carrying wire in the shape of a pancake or a coil acted like a bar magnet some 10 years earlier and it just made sense to Faraday that if electricity could make magnets, magnets could also make electricity.
+8 weeks later, on August 29, 1831 Faraday started a new section in his laboratory notebook with the hopeful title of “Experiments on the Production of Electricity from Magnetism.”
+After all, Faraday’s friend André-Marie Ampère had demonstrated that current carrying wire in the shape of a pancake or a coil acted like a bar magnet some 10 years earlier and it just made sense to Faraday that if electricity could make magnets, magnets could also make electricity.
 But how?

 Faraday had experimented before but had no luck until he was inspired by a fellow Englishman named William Sturgeon who had found that an electrified coil wrapped around insulated iron made a far stronger electromagnet (or magnet made with electricity) than one wrapped around glass or air.
 Faraday thought that if iron makes a stronger magnet, maybe iron could help transfer electricity from one object to another.

-For that reason, Faraday wrapped two separate coils of wire on a single iron ring with the hope that the magnetism from one coil would transfer to the iron to cause current to flow in the other coil.
+For that reason, Faraday wrapped two separate coils of wire on a single iron ring with the hope that the magnetism from one coil would transfer on the iron to cause current to flow in the other coil.
 However, even though he put a very strong current into the first coil so that it was a strong electromagnet, the second coil had no current.
 Frustrated, Faraday disconnected the battery and an amazing thing happened: the compass needle next to the other coil twitched.
 Then, nothing.
 When he plugged in the battery again, the needle twitched again, in the other direction.
 Then, nothing again.
-Faraday repeated this experiment multiple times and found that he created a current in the second wire whenthe first one was charging up or discharging but never when it was flowing steadily—even when it had an incredibly large current.
-In other words, an electromagnet only creates a current in a separate coil when the magnetic strength is changing.
+Faraday repeated this experiment multiple times and found that he created current in the second wire whenthe first one was charging up or discharging but never when it was flowing steadily—even when it had an incredibly large current.
+In other words, an electromagnet only creates current in a separate coil when the magnetic strength is changing.
 If its strength is steady, nothing happens.

 Now that he knew the trick for creating current, Faraday pulled a very strong magnet out of a coil of wire and pushed it in again.
 When the magnet was moving, the compass moved, too, meaning that a magnet created current without any battery needed.
 He also noted that not only would it only work while the magnet was moving inside the coil (or the coil was moving relative to the magnet), but if the magnet moved outside the coil, no electricity was created.

+As electric induction was the term for moving charges without touching, Faraday called this magneto-electric induction.
 Faraday then made a law of induction which he declared was, “very simple although rather difficult to express.”
 It was in order to describe magneto-electric induction that Faraday came up with the idea of magnetic fields.
-Now, for centuries people had noticed that if you sprinkle iron filings around a bar magnet, it creates patterns, and, after the discovery of electromagnets, it was found that current-carrying wire also made similar patterns.
+Now, for centuries people had noticed that if you sprinkle iron filings around a bar magnet, it creates patterns and, after the discovery of electromagnets, it was found that current carrying wire also made similar patterns.
 But, before 1831, no one thought to give these things names or had any use for them.
 However, Faraday decided that these were needed to describe induction.
-Faraday went even further and stated that these “magnetic lines of force” were always present around magnets and around current-carrying wires.
+Faraday went even farther and stated that these “magnetic lines of force” were always present around magnets and around current-carrying wires.
 The iron filings just made them visible.
 Moreover, Faraday decided that current is created (or induced) when the lines of force are broken or “cut” by a coil of wire.

 Think about pushing a bar magnet into a coil of wire.
 As you push the magnet, imagine the magnetic field lines passing through the coil.
 Or if you turned on or off an electromagnet, imagine the magnetic lines appearing or disappearing and cutting through the neighboring coil.
 Faraday felt that it was these disturbances in the force (not to get too Star Wars about it) that created the current in the coil.

-To recap, Faraday said that magnets and currents have magnetic lines of force/magnetic fields emanating from them or around them and you can see these lines if you sprinkle iron filings around them.
+To recap, Faraday said that magnets and currents have magnetic lines of force/magnetic fields emanating from them or around them and you can see these lines if you sprinkle iron filings around it.
 If a coil of wire cuts through magnetic lines of force, a current is induced in the coil.
 Faraday even imagined that the N and S of a magnet will be attracted to each other because their magnetic lines of force combine and a N and a N or a S and a S will repel because their magnetic lines of force push against each other.

-Scientists at the time had very little interest in explaining magnetic force with curved lines of invisible force, but as a method of understanding magneto-electric induction, it seemed an interesting trick.
+Scientists at the time had very little interest in explaining magnetic force with curved lines of invisible force, but as a method of understanding magneto-electric induction it seemed an interesting trick.
 And the people were very interested in induction.
 Supposedly, Faraday’s discovery was so popular that the minister of finance and future prime minister named Willaim Gladstone dropped by the laboratory to see it firsthand.
 When Gladstone asked Faraday about its uses, Faraday replied, “I know not, but I wager that one day your government will tax it.”